Reading Between the Signs: Predicting Future Suicidal Ideation from Adolescent Social Media Texts: Results and Discussion

 Table \ref{tab:predicting_sib} shows the performance on predicting future SIB.
 For reference, we show a baseline that predicts both classes uniformly at random and one that always predicts the majority class, demonstrating the highly imbalanced nature of our dataset with a precision close to zero.
 We therefore focus on balanced accuracy (the average recall across classes) as our main evaluation metric, as it accounts for imbalance by giving equal weight to each class.

 \textsc{Early-SIB} achieves a balanced accuracy of $0.73\pm0.02$ and recall of $0.71\pm0.07$, see Figure~\ref{fig:confusion-matrices} (right) for the corresponding confusion matrix.
-This significantly outperforms the architecture by \citet{zhang_natural_2024}, which achieves a balanced accuracy of $0.67\pm0.04$ and recall of $0.71\pm0.11$.
-A McNemar test reveals a statistically significant difference between \textsc{Early-SIB} and Zhang, $\chi^2(1, N = \text{8379}) = \text{335}$, $p < 0.001$.
+Precision remains low ($0.10\pm0.02$), but this is expected for a test set with a 0.96 to 0.04 distribution of classes.
+Since this application is life-critical, we consider recall more important than precision: failing to identify a positive case carries a much higher cost than verifying false positives. \textsc{Early-SIB} significantly outperforms the architecture by \citet{zhang_natural_2024}, which achieves a balanced accuracy of $0.67\pm0.04$ and recall of $0.71\pm0.11$ as shown through a McNemar test $\chi^2(1, N = \text{8379}) = \text{335}$, $p < 0.001$.

 The zero-shot inference baselines fail to predict future SIB.
 Using a full list of titles and tags that a user interacted with as input gives a balanced accuracy of $0.57 \pm 0.03$ and a recall of only $0.21\pm0.02$.
 If we use only the three most recent interactions as input, the performance slightly worsens with a balanced accuracy of $0.55\pm0.04$ and recall of $0.14\pm0.02$.
 Part of the reason for this is that, on top of the model refusing to provide an answer due to the sensitive topic of suicide, in some cases, it failed to follow the intended task altogether.
 For example, it occasionally responded as if addressing the post's author directly, offering support or advice, rather than focusing on the task in the prompt.
 This highlights the limitations of this inference approach, particularly in handling long input sequences, which are central to our use case.